[Skip to Content]

 32. Best Newscast

 Submit ONE newscast (commercial or noncommercial station).
-Newscast must be under overall supervision of the entrant.
+Newscast must be under overall supervision of the entrant and may be a news anchor, editor, producer or team.
 Delete all commercial breaks, but no other editing may be done.
 Narratives or voice-overs are allowed only if part of the original piece that aired.

 Judges will consider excellence of news content and production values.